giovannaruggio/readME-generator/README.md

 - [Links](#links)

 ## Usage
 Open project in your command-line app, answer questions, as detailed as you'd like, to generate a professional, high-quality README for your next open-source project.
 Your new and improved generatedREADME will appear in the generatedFile folder.
+Still not sure?
+A walk-through video can be found at https://drive.google.com/file/d/1zXvOaNR7TTuQUhobLJoTOBXllEvU2_1q/view?usp=sharing.

 ## Visual